 The move was led by our two directors, Graham Allcott (founder) and Elena Kerrigan (MD).
 They had seen various studies that looked at the law of diminishing returns in knowledge work (basically, in jobs where you work with your brain rather than your hands, you get tired after 30 hours, verses in jobs where you work with your hands, it’s closer to 40 hours).
 We ran a 1 month trial.
 We measured productivity and stress levels via staff surveys.
 As predicted, people are obviously much happier, more well-rested and less stressed, but they also naturally start thinking more about the impact of what they focus on at work (better quality productivity).

 How did it affect pay and hours?

 We didn’t cut holidays.
 We didn’t cut pay.
-When we first switched, didn’t technically cut hours, either.
+When we first switched, we didn’t technically cut hours, either.
 We asked everyone to work slightly longer days Monday to Thursday and then work one Friday in every four, so everyone still completed the same hours per year as someone on a 5DW.
 Since then we’ve ditched the slightly longer days part (without reducing pay).
-We still ask everyone to work one Friday in every four. and it also gives us a nice secret “overflow” day with no meetings to catch up on project work.
+We still ask everyone to work one Friday in every four.
+This gives us a nice secret “overflow” day with no meetings to catch up on project work.